Kano River Project

+First phase of the Project

+The project was started in 1971, and the initial research was conducted in 1976–77 and restricted to 3000 acres.

+Commission

+The Kano River project irrigation was commission by the former vice president, Prof.Yemi Osinbajo.
+It was commission in 2023.

 Environment and historical development

 The idea of the project might have started in the 1960s following extensive land use surveys and technical assistance by the British Overseas Development Authority (ODA) and USAID.
 The principal engineering partners of KRP is Netherlands Engineering and Construction Company (NEDECCO).
 The project started in earnest after the Nigerian civil war in the late 1960s.
-Kano River Project (KRP) covers an extensive floodplain covering River Kano, River Challawa and their convergence through the Hadejia and Jama'are Rivers.
+Kano River Project (KRP) covers an extensive floodplain coveringRiver Kano, River Challawa, and their convergence through the Hadejia and Jama'are Rivers.
 The floodplains of these were only locally tapped unless the development of the KRP.
 The construction of the Tiga and Challawa Gorge dams upstream was the backbone of KRP a development that stalled flooding.
 The maximum extent of flooding has declined from 300,000 ha in the 1960s to around 70,000 to 100,000 ha.
-The Federal Government of Nigeria took over the custody of KRP through the Hadejia Jamaare River Basin Development Authority.
+The Federal Government of Nigeria took over the custody of KRP through the Hadejia Jama'are River Basin Development Authority.

+Other officials who participated at the commissioning were the Fair Chief for Jigawa State Service of Water Assets, Hon.
+Ibrahim Muhammed Garba, Birnin Kudu Nearby Government Executive, Magagi Yusuf, State Government authorities as well as certain Chiefs and Agent Heads of the Bureaucratic Service of Water Assets and Sterilization, with local area leaders, women, youths, and children in the community.